 The coming Tree Week, held by Tree Council in Ireland, is a week full of activities from tree planting and arts to woodland walks and webinars.
 This event prompted me to learn more about Irish native tree species.
 I decided to go for a walk to the largest native hardwood forest in Ireland - Vale of Clara Nature Reserve, Co.
 Wicklow.

 The first tree that emerges above the others is an oak - tall, powerful, with beautiful branches and many different mosses and lichens growing on the bark.
-It was hard for me to identify them exactly because the trees are still dormant.
+It was hard for me to identify them exactly because the trees were still dormant.

 The oak trees started to grow in Ireland after the Ice Age and quickly became one of the dominant trees across the island.
-Due to their enormous size and strength, oaks have been considered Irish national trees and historically had economical and cultural importance.
+Due to their enormous size and strength, oaks have been considered Irish national trees and historically had economic and cultural importance.

 The mature trees produce acorns - fruits popular amongst red squirrels and jays, due to the high amount of protein, carbohydrates and fats.
 Both animals hide the treats in the ground for later, as supplies.
-Very often, they forgot where the acorn was hidden and this is how they contribute to the spreading of the young oaks.
+Very often, they forgot where the acorn was hidden and this is how they contributed to the spreading of the young oaks.

 If the seedlings are lucky, they will grow up to 30m in height and 30-90cm in diameter each year, with the first 10-15 years of development being the most intense growth period.
 The characteristic broad leaves, with wavy edges, can play a special role in the development of tiny Gall Wasp larvae.
 The female wasp lays eggs onto the leaves, forcing the host tree to produce a tissue around the egg, forming a safe environment for the larva to pupate, a cherry gall, often noticed on the underside of the oak leaves.